cse112-sp20/calamari-qa/README.md

 - Clone the project through git
 - With Intellij IDEA, hit import project from existing sources
-- When prompted, select the pom.xml file in the `test` directory
+- When prompted, select the pom.xml file in the root directory
 - After that, everything should be correctly set up.

 # Running a test